seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 **KING EDWARD**
 Robert of Artois, banished though thou be
 From France, thy native Country, yet with us
-Thou shalt retain as great a Seigniorie:
+Thou shalt retain as great a Seigniory:
 For we create thee Earl of Richmond here.
 And now go forwards with our pedigree:
 Who next succeeded Philip le Bew?